 She began her legal career as a law clerk with the Court of Common Pleas in Sussex County, then transitioned into private practice at a firm formerly known as Sergovic, Carmean & Weidman, P.A.
 Later, she practiced with Procino-Wells & Woodland, LLC.
 Sixteen years after beginning her career, Leslie founded DiPietro Law, LLC.

-Leslie is an Associate Trustee of the Delaware Supreme Court’s Lawyer’s Fund for Client Protection and a member of the Foundations for Atlantic General Hospital and CHEER.
+Leslie is a Trustee of the Delaware Supreme Court’s Lawyer’s Fund for Client Protection and serves on the audit committee.
 She maintains memberships with bar associations in Delaware, Sussex County, and Maryland.
-She is a member of the Southern Delaware Estate Planning Council, Professional Partners of the Eastern Shore, NAELA, ElderCounsel and WealthCounsel.
+She is a member of the Southern Delaware Estate Planning Council, NAELA, ElderCounsel and WealthCounsel.

 Leslie has been voted “Top Lawyer” in the area of elder law by Delaware Today Magazine several times in the last five years.